-But budgeting for a copier isn’t as simple as it may sound.
+But budgeting for an office copier isn’t as simple as it may sound.
 For one, the sheer variety of copiers on the market can make starting your search confusing.
 Secondly, you want to avoid over- or under-buying as to avoid issues with the copier investment down the road.
 We all have those memories working with outdated copiers that malfunction, take too long, waste paper, jam, etc. In fact, about 15 percent of business revenue in America is wasted on document- and print-related inefficiencies.
 To make your investment a worthwhile one that helps your business in the long run – not only with regard to printing and copying, but also avoiding unnecessary print expenses and maintaining revenue – you want to think through your purchase in advance.

 To start, we recommend analyzing the following costs before making a final decision:

-UPFRONT COSTS (Functions to Consider)
+A. UPFRONT COSTS (Functions to Consider)

 If you are working under a strict budget, it’s a good idea to create a priority list of functions to determine which device will be the best fit for your company.
 These days, you can find a copier that streamlines a slew of office functions – printing, scanning, sorting, faxing, and more.
 Which functions will be the best for your employees’ productivity?
 Here are just some of the functions to consider: